flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

     Instead, you must use commands like **ovs-appctl netdev-dummy/receive**, as shown at the end of the [sandbox][ovnSandbox] example.

-## Making the case for just-ovn-nodes
+## Making the Case for just-ovn-nodes

-Thus, to provide something more _realistic_ than the sandbox, but yet not as _complex_ as an [OVN + networking-ovn + O/S deployment][networkingOvnVagrant], you can simply use **[just-ovn-nodes][]**!
-Using [Vagrant][], this repository gives us an automated way of getting all the pieces for a multi-node deployment with OVN which serves as a "throwaway" setup ([cattle][petCattle]) for quickly trying something out or as a starting place for creating a ([pet][petCattle]) cluster for OVN development.
+Thus, to provide something more _realistic_ than the sandbox, but yet not as _complex_ as an [OVN + networking-ovn + O/S deployment][networkingOvnVagrant], you can simply use **[just-ovn-nodes][]**.
+Using [Vagrant][], this repository gives us an automated way of assembling all the pieces for a multi-node deployment with OVN which serves as a "throwaway" setup ([cattle][petCattle]) for quickly trying something out or as a starting place for creating a ([pet][petCattle]) cluster for OVN development.
-Bear in mind I'm not the only one who has reached this serendipity. :) Folks like Guru -- undoubtfully one of my awesome gurus -- have a [similar repository][guruOvnNs] available.
-So, be sure to look around too.
+Bear in mind I'm not the only one who has reached this serendipity. :) Folks like Gurucharan Shetty -- undoubtedly one of my awesome gurus -- have a [similar repository][guruOvnNs] available.
+So be sure to look around too.

 ### Prerequisites

 Dependencies for using [just-ovn-nodes][]:

 - Hypervisor (compatible with Vagrant)
-- git
+- Git
 - Vagrant
 - Vagrant plug-ins (see below)